What a skill is

 - Use the client's preferred name.

-Every Praxnote practice gets these on day one.
-Each one is yours to customize and tune to your clinical voice.
+Every Praxnote practice has these available from the start.
+Each one is yours to read, adjust, and tune to your clinical voice.

 5. 05 Case conceptualization detailed